feiye-vims/schism-tut/docs/share-your-own-tutorials/share-your-own-tutorials.md

 ## Location to put your stuff

-To add a new tutorial or a new page in the existing tutorials, you only need to worry about the "docs/" folder, which looks like:
+To add a new tutorial or a new page in the existing tutorials, you only need to worry about the "docs/" folder:
 ```
 docs/
 ├── compound-flood
 │   ├── compound-flood.md
 │   ├── hgrid_cpp.md
 │   └── workflow_2d_ecgc.png
+├── share-your-own-tutorials
-├── making-your-own-tutorials.md
+│   ├── share-your-own-tutorials.md
+│   └── edit.png
 ```
+, in which each topic consists a sub-folder.

 ## Adding a new tutorial